Hoping you will have a memorable experience we would love to share some recommendations with you

 - Electricity: For chargers, electrical outlets are the same as the USA although 3 prong outlets are not as prevalent.
 Voltage is also the same as the US, 110 Voltage AC at 60 Hertz.

 - Health Issues: There are no vaccination requirements in order to enter Costa Rica although with COVID-19 this might change in the future.
-At the moment (June 2021) some restrictions are in place if you want to travel and one is to fill the HEALTH PASS at https://salud.go.cr the second requirement is to purchase an insurance that covers quarantine in Costa Rica and/or hospitalization due to COVID-19.
+At the moment (Oct 2021) the only restriction is to fill the HEALTH PASS at https://salud.go.cr

 Malaria is an extremely low risk disease here and not worth the side affects of the harsh medicine.